9th8/up-to-date-real-world-haskell/11-testing-and-quality-assurance.md

 ::::

-This is the classic Haskell sort implementation: a study in functional programming elegance, if not efficiency (this isn\'t an inplace sort).
+This is the classic Haskell sort implementation: a study in functional programming elegance, if not efficiency (this isn't an inplace sort).
-Now, we\'d like to check that this function obeys the basic rules a good sort should follow.
+Now, we'd like to check that this function obeys the basic rules a good sort should follow.
 One useful invariant to start with, and one that comes up in a lot of purely functional code, is /idempotency/--applying a function twice has the same result as applying it only once.
 For our